cyberjuju/sqlbackup/README.md

 <p>
 <b>2.
 Edit the scripts to fit your needs:</b><br/>
 a.
 Edit dbBackup.bat to include the SQL Server name and the network location to backup to.<br/>
 b.
 Edit bakCleanup.bat to include the network loaction of the backups.
-You may change the "-4" to as many days as you'd like to keep + 1.
+You may change the "-4" to as many days as you'd like to remove.
 For example: -4 will delete backups four days and older (keep 3 days and newer).<br/>
 c. <b>IMPORTANT:</b> These scripts cannot use UNC pathnames, you must use the IP address of the network location.</p>

 <p><b>3.
 Setup two tasks in Task Scheduler:</b><br/>